FinnE145/Lang3Website/docs/basics.md

 io.out(1 + 2 ## Note that block comments can be put in the middle of functional code ##+ 3)
 ```

-Lang3 comments have various stylistic options that do nothing, but can make code more clear and are reccomended for use.
+Lang3 comments have various stylistic options that do nothing, but can make code clearer and are recommended for use.
 They include:

 - `>` after a comment hash denotes that the comment is expected output, up until a semicolon or another hash